muhammad-fiaz/GenX/README.md

 # GenX

-**GenX** is a browser-based Chrome extension that provides a local-first AI UI and developer studio.
-It enables users to interact with backend services and AI models directly from the browser.
+**GenX** is a browser-based extension that provides a local-first AI UI and developer studio.
+It enables users to interact with backend services and AI models directly from the local browser.

 > This Project is in Active Development.

 ---

 ## 🤝 Contributing